 Prostaglandins (PG) are thought to play a central role in human parturition.
 For years, it has been known that rupture, stripping, or infection of the fetal membranes, as well as instillation of hypertonic solutions into the amniotic fluid results in the onset of labor.
 These facts have led to the hypothesis that a fetal-amniotic fluid-fetal membrane complex is a metabolically active unit that triggers the onset of labor.
 Evidence supporting a causative role of prostaglandins in the labor process is present since PGs induce myometrial contractions in all stages of gestation.
-However, direct evidence relating endogenous PGs to labor is not clear.
+While there is still no direct evidence relating endogenous PGs to labor, there are several lines of evidence implicating PGs in this process; PG levels increase in maternal circulation and amniotic fluid in association with labor; indomethacin prevents the onset of labor in nonhuman primates and stops preterm labor in humans; stimuli that are known to induce labor (e.g. cervical ripening, rupture of membranes) are associated with PG release; the process of cervical ripening is mediated by PGs.
 Important to this hypothesis is the understanding that at least one mechanism in the onset of parturition is the release of stored precursors of PGs from the fetal membranes.

-The major precursor for PGs is arachadonic acid, which is stored in glycerophospholipids.
+The major precursor for PGs is arachidonic acid, which is stored in glycerophospholipids.
 The fetal membranes are enriched with two major glycerophospholipids, phosphatidylinositol and phosphatidylethanolamine.
-As gestation advances, the progressively increasing levels of estrogen stimulate the storage, in fetal membranes, of these glycerophospholipids containing arachadonic acid.
+As gestation advances, the progressively increasing levels of estrogen stimulate the storage, in fetal membranes, of these glycerophospholipids containing arachidonic acid.

-A series of fetal membrane lipases, including phospholipase A2 and Phospholipase C control the release of arachadonic acid from storage in fetal membrane phospholipids.
-Once in a free state, arachadonic acid is available for conversion to PG.
+A series of fetal membrane lipases, including phospholipase A2 and Phospholipase C control the release of arachidonic acid from storage in fetal membrane phospholipids.
+Once in a free state, arachidonic acid is available for conversion to PG.
 Additional factors that augment and accentuate the normal process of labor include the liberation of corticosteroid by the mother and fetus, resulting in a decrease in the production of myometrial prostacyclin, a smooth muscle relaxant.

 Active labor is characterized by a dramatic increase in the number of oxytocin receptors in the myometrium.
 Once begun, the process appears to be self-perpetuating.
-The level of maternal catecholamines increases, resulting in the liberation of free fatty acids, including arachadonic acid; there is also an increase in the level of maternal or fetal cortisol, which decreases the production of uterine smooth muscle prostacyclin.
+The level of maternal catecholamines increases, resulting in the liberation of free fatty acids, including arachidonic acid; there is also an increase in the level of maternal or fetal cortisol, which decreases the production of uterine smooth muscle prostacyclin.
 It is unlikely that oxytocin is the initiator of labor despite the fact that oxytocin receptors are present in the myometrium and increase before labor, and it stimulates decidual prostaglandin E2 and prostaglandin F2a production.
-There is firm evidence of increasing, rhythmical fetal adrenal and placental steroid output over the 5 weeks just before term that is important in preparing human pregnancy for the final cascade of oxytocin and prostaglandins that stimulate labor (260, 268-270, 272, 273).
+There is firm evidence of increasing, rhythmical fetal adrenal and placental steroid output over the 5 weeks just before term that is important in preparing human pregnancy for the final cascade of oxytocin and prostaglandins that stimulate labor (283, 291-293, 295, 296).

-KEY POINTS:
+KEY POINTS